 Define scheduled alerts

 Scheduled alerts are the second most common alert type.
-If you want to set up an alert that evaluates the results of a historical search that runs over a set range of time on a regular schedule, you would select a Schedule of Run on a schedule once every... on the Schedule step of the Create alert dialog box.
-Then you'd select an interval for the schedule and define the alert triggering conditions.
+If you want to set up an alert that evaluates the results of a historical search that runs over a set range of time on a regular schedule, you would select Scheduled as the Alert Type in the Save As Alert dialog box.
+Then you'd select a Time range and Schedule, then define the alert's Trigger condition.

 This schedule can be of any duration that you define.
 For example, say you handle operations for an online store, and you'd like the store administrators to receive an alert via email if the total sum of items sold through the store in the previous day drops below a threshold of 500 items.
 They don't need to know the moment this happens, they just want to be alerted on a day by day basis.

 To meet these requirements, you'd create an alert based on a search that runs on a regular schedule.
 You would schedule the search to run every day at midnight, and configure it to be triggered whenever the result returned by a scheduled run of the search--the sum of items sold over the past day--is a number below 500.
 And you'd set up an email alert action for the search.
 This ensures that when the search triggers, Splunk sends out an email to every email address in the alert action definition, which in this case would be the set of store administrators.
 Now your administrators will be informed when any midnight run of the search finds that less than 500 items were purchased in the previous day.

 You can schedule a search for a scheduled alert in the Save As Alert dialog.
 After you click the Scheduled button, the Time range, Schedule, and Trigger condition controls appear.
 The Time range button allows you to select the time period.
 By default, it is Hour, but you can change it to the following:

 - Cron schedule - this option allows you to set up a more complicated interval using standard cron notation.

 Note: Splunk only makes available five parameters for cron notation, not six.
 The parameters (